A quick self-assessment to help you improve your Let’s Talk! Implementation and achieve your goals—starting today!

 - What’s your average response time?
 Could it be lower?

 - How many customers said they had a positive experience?
 How many had a negative one?
 How can you keep improving those numbers?

 - Are you seeing an increase in dialogues over time?

 Check your access points.
 Accessibility is key.
 Pop-out tabs, buttons, and well-placed Let’s Talk! links can all drive traffic to Let’s Talk!.
 If part of your community has unreliable Wi-Fi access or if district buildings are closed, adding more ways to reach out—such as phone and text lines—may be especially helpful.

 Take a look at your landing page.
 Is the messaging clear and welcoming?
 Does it introduce Let’s Talk! and cover why the district is using it?
 Would you feel compelled to reach out?

-Review your interest areas.
+Review your Topics.
 Do they reflect the topics your community cares about most right now?
 Looking at your Let’s Talk!
-Dashboard—especially the Community Voice word cloud and top interest areas—can help you determine that, as well as reflecting on the types of inquiries you typically get at this point in the year (and how that may or may not be different as we navigate the new normal).
+Dashboard—especially the Community Voice word cloud and top topics—can help you determine that, as well as reflecting on the types of inquiries you typically get at this point in the year (and how that may or may not be different as we navigate the new normal).

 Consider your promotion strategy.
 Are you still talking about Let’s Talk!?
 Your community needs reminders about Let’s Talk!, especially early on, so stakeholders know exactly where to go when they do have an inquiry.